 As the weather is one of the main attractions in Majorca, you will obviously want to pick the time of year you visit with care.
-Most people go in the summer when the weather is at the hottest.
+Most people choose a Mallorca vacation in the summer when the weather is at the hottest.
 However, if you are looking to visit when the island is quieter and the temperatures are warm yet starting to cool down, autumn is a good choice.
 Winter is sunny but cold, and in spring the temperatures start to gradually rise.
 You can expect 300 days of sunshine, though, so you do have a pretty wide scope of the year to choose from.

 Booking accommodation for your trip

 You have many different accommodation options at your disposal for your Mallorca vacation, including a huge selection of hotels.
 You should have no trouble finding a hotel that suits you – from budget hotels to five-star hotels; there is something for everyone.
 There are also a number of family-friendly hotels, with kids clubs and other activities and if it’s this that you’re wanting you could book one of the vacation packages.
 A lot of people like to book one of the holiday villas Majorca has to offer.
 This gives you the freedom of your own place, typically with a private swimming pool, giving you the ideal base to plan your holiday as suits you.

 Where are the best beaches in Majorca?